proxima/gossip-crystal/README.md

 client.verbose = true
 ```

 ## Optionally, you can provide Gossip::Client a Proc which returns the MUD's online players.
-## It will relay that information to the Gossip network periodically.

 ```crystal
 client.player_list = ->{ ["Player1", "Player2"] }